JayGreentreelive/lifechurch/talkitover/_posts/2016-01-08-twenty-years-and-counting-1.md

 ## Discussion Questions
 <p class="lead">Start talking.
 Find a conversation starter for your group.</p>

-* What first drew you to Life.Church?
+* What first drew you to Thursday Church?
 Share your story of how you came to be a part of our church.
 * How has our church changed since your first experience?

 <p class="lead">Start thinking.
 Ask questions to get your group thinking.</p>